suprateem-ux/PGN-------.bin/README.md

     combined_book.merge_file("temp2.bin")
     combined_book.save_as_polyglot("combined.bin")
 ```
+Bruh , i recommend not to do like it , suppose u have 5 .pgn , then pick the last 4 , copy them and paste into the remaining .pgn , and follow the normal steps , afterall its same after all .
 then run it , remember `python3` for linux and `python` for windows

 ## FOR ADDING A `.pgn` INTO A EXISTING `.bin` BOOK WITHOUT ERASING THE EARLIER DATA OF THE BOOK ##
-Edit `mergePGNintoaexistingbin.py` , where `nikimoves.bin` is the old book in which u want to merge `draw.pgn`
+Edit `merge.py` , where `nikimoves.bin` is the old book in which u want to merge `draw.pgn`
 It can look like
 ```bash
 if __name__ == "__main__":